Come on in… All BCPL locations are open to the public for limited hours and services!

-Once the order expires and Bullitt County incidence rates improve, moving from Critical (red) to Accelerated (orange) for two consecutive days, library doors will open the following day.
-We will then operate as “Open Access” for as long as incidence rates remain Accelerated (orange) or better.
-If incidence rates reach Critical again while we are operating as “Open Access,” we will return to operating as “Curbside Only” for at least the next two days.
+Our operating status will continue to be subject to change based on Bullitt County incidence rates.
+However, we will remain open as “Limited Access” for as long as incidence rates remain Accelerated (orange) or better.
+If incidence rates reach Critical (red) again, we will return to operating as “Curbside Only” for at least the next two days.

 - On Mondays and Thursdays, the first morning hour at each location will be reserved for at-risk patrons.